nasa/ziggy/doc/user-manual/configuring-pipeline.md

 All of the above has focused on the permuter algorithm, but the same pattern of "glue" files and design patterns are used for the flip and averaging algorithms.

-All of the above has focused on the permuter algorithm, but the same pattern of "glue" files and design patterns are used for the flip and averaging algorithms.

 ### Set up the Properties File

 As you can probably imagine, Ziggy actually uses a lot of configuration items: it needs to know numerous paths around your file system, which relational database application you want to use, how much heap space to provide to Ziggy, and on and on.
 All of this stuff is put into two locations for Ziggy: the pipeline properties file and the Ziggy properties file.